jonasraoni/ocs-to-ojs/README.md

 > This step isn't supposed to cause side-effects to your OCS installation, anyway, prepare a backup for safety reasons.

-⚠ This script will make use of the OCS code, so ensure you're running it using a PHP client compatible with your OCS.
+⚠ This script makes use of the OCS code internally, so ensure you're running it using a PHP client compatible with your OCS (probably PHP 5.6).

 This process will extract the papers and some extra metadata from the OCS installation into the `${DATA_PATH}` folder.
 The generated files will be used as input for the [import](#3-import) process.